WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/shared-concepts.md

 </Placements>
 ```

-\[Since 7.0\] Since Enterprise 7.0 this notation has been changed to meet new standards with better support of SOAP
+\[Since 7.0\] Since Enterprise Server 7.0 this notation has been changed to meet new standards with better support of SOAP
 tools.
 The definition has been changed in such a way that the old notation (usage) is still supported though:

 ```xml